BeheraAnirudh/Universal-Code-Converter/README.md

 This respiratory contains a FPGA project of Universal Code Converter This is a Universal code converter program, written in VHDL.
 # Xilinx Vivado MLx is used to design this project.
-# ZedBoard is used as FPGA board for testing simulation of this code conveter.
+# ZedBoard is used as FPGA board for testing simulation of this Universal code conveter.